molpopgen/fwdpy11/doc/pages/softselection.rst

 1. The migrant parent selfs, which occurs with probability :math:`S` for that migrant's deme.
 2. The migrant parent outcrosses

-In the first case, we are done and we use the migrant parent "twice" to generate the offspring.

-In the second case, we have to go back to our migration matrix, and now we have our problem.
+In the second case, we have to go back to our migration matrix to choose another parent.
+Internally, a second lookup table is used where each entry in row :math:`M_{i,-}` is multiplied by :math:`1 - S_j`, where :math:`S_j` is the selfing probability in source deme :math:`j`.
-With respect to our offspring deme, the relevant column in the migration matrix is the weighted rates of migration from all demes into the offspring deme.
-What we really need is the *probability of an outcrossing event* being a parent in our offspring deme.
-Thus, it seems we need a **second** lookup table where the "raw" migration weights are all weighted by the current :math:`1-S` for each source deme.

 Run-time checking
 -------------------------------------------------